 Day 01: Palermo | Upon arrival at Palermo airport please proceed through the Passport Control and collect your luggage inside the customs area.
 Just outside this area meet your assistant and driver who will transfer you to your Hotel.
 The rest of the day is at leisure.
 Overnight in Palermo.

-Day 02: Palermo and Cefalu` Private Guided Tour | Enjoy a full buffet breakfast at your hotel.
-Meeting with the guide at your hotel for a 3 hour guided tour of Palermo; you will visit the Cathedral, Palazzo dei Normanni, Cappella Palatina, San Giovanni degli Eremiti.
-Your guide will show you the highlights of historical Palermo, capital of ancient Sicily.
+Day 02: Palermo and Monreale Private Guided Tour | Enjoy a full buffet breakfast at your hotel.
+Meeting with the driver and guide at your hotel for a 3-hour guided tour of Palermo.
+Your guide will show you the highlights of historic Palermo, the capital of ancient Sicily.
 Colonized by the Phoenicians, Sicily boasts a rich 3,000 years of history, which particularly flourishing under the Arab and Norman rule.
 The many great empires that once ruled Sicily's capital left behind wonderfully diverse architecture, from Roman to Byzantine to Arab-Norman, which we will view in the city's palaces, churches and crypts.
 You will also visit "The Ballarò", a Palermo Food street market which is a cacophony of sights and sounds.
 The ambiance is punctuated by colored tarpaulins suspended as "tents" to protect the wares from the elements.
 After lunch in a characteristic local restaurant, meet back up with your guide to traveling to Monreale, a nearby hilltop town that boasts sweeping views over Palermo.
 Soak up the views, and then pay a visit to the Cathedral of Monreale.
 Stand in awe as you gaze at the cathedral’s golden mosaics and work out the biblical scenes that they represent.
 Another highlight is the columns of the Benedictine Cloister, which are carved with religious and mythological scenes.
 In the late afternoon travel, back to your Palermo Hotel.
 Overnight in Palermo.

-Day 09: Mount Etna and Taormina Private Guided Tour | Breakfast at the Hotel.
-Meet your driver and Guide at the hotel lobby.
+Day 09: Syracuse → Mount Etna & Taormina Private Guided Tour → Taormina | Breakfast at the Hotel.
+Meet your driver at the hotel lobby.
 This morning on route to your hotel in Taormina stop at the bottom of Mount Etna to meet your Private Guide for a visit of Mt Etna Volcano, one of the world’s most active volcanoes in Europe.
 You will reach 2.000 meters (7.000 ft) where you can admire and take a walk on the “Silvestri” craters (1892) and the latest new lava flows and craters from 2001/2002/2003 – Eruptions of Etna follow a variety of patterns.
 Most occur at the summit, where there are currently (as of 2008) six distinct craters: the Northeast Crater, the Voragine, the Bocca Nuova, and the Southeast Crater.
-Other eruptions occur on the flanks, which have more than 300 vents ranging in size from small holes in the ground to large craters hundreds of metres across.
+Other eruptions occur on the flanks, which have more than 300 vents ranging in size from small holes in the ground to large craters hundreds of meters across.
 Summit eruptions can be highly explosive and spectacular, but rarely threaten the inhabited areas around the volcano.
 Driving down from Mount Etna through wonderful scenery with photo stops at the most beautiful locations; you will visit the Piazza Belvedere (Lookout square) where you will have a breathtaking view of Isolabella (Beautiful Island) and the Messina coast line.
 Lunch at Leisure not included.
 In the afternoon continue to Taormina for a Private Guided Tour.
 Spectacularly perched on the side of a mountain, Taormina is one of Sicily's most popular destinations, in summer and not only.
 It's rich in history, art, culture and tradition, besides being in one of the most breathtaking spots of the whole country.
 Founded in the 4th century BC, Taormina enjoyed great prosperity under the Greek ruler Gelon II and later under the Romans but fell into quiet obscurity after being conquered by the Normans in 1087.
 Its reincarnation as a tourist destination, dates to the 18th century, when northern Europeans discovered it on the Grand Tour.
 Among its fans was DH Lawrence, who lived here between 1920 and 1923.
 The town lies in an elevated position of amazing, almost unique beauty, affording magnificent views combining sea and sky of a marvelous blue, miles of a curving coastline and picturesque mountain scenery, while the majestic pyramid of Mt.
 Etna on one side constitutes a scene of indescribable beauty.
-Upon arrival we will visit the most impressive monument of the city: the Greco-Roman Theatre.
+You will visit the most impressive monument of the city: the Greco-Roman Theatre.
 It has the finest site of any theatre in the world and one of the most striking monuments of antiquity.
 We continue our walking tour to the Villa Comunale: the public gardens which are planted with a huge variety of flowering plants and shrubs ranging from the most common to the exotic, your guide will be able to describe you all the botanical curiosity.
 In the late afternoon, you will continue to your hotel by the Sea.
 Overnight in Taormina.

 - 3 Nights in Palermo: Butera Luxury Apartments or Similar

 - Assistance and Porterage at Airports, Train Stations and Hotels